$50 Off Any Repair

 5. Inspect the Refrigerant Lines

 The refrigerant lines are as sensitive as the condenser coils and are usually insulated with foam to prevent energy loss.
-These tubes travel from inside to the outer unit.
+These tubes run from the interior to the outer unit.
 Insulation foam is quite economical, and you can buy it cheaply from your local hardware store.

 Make sure to cover your refrigerant lines with insulation after cleaning the air conditioner.
 Alternatively, you can also use any good insulation tape to cover up the lines.